elliotmangini/a11y-blog-01/README.md

 <h2>Informational Heirarchy & Design Language</h2>

-Here we are going to talk first about that main goal-- the skeleton, structure, and HTML.
-And then go into some tips that work more in the middle of the pyramid.

-When someone is using a screen reader our HTML is the biggest factor in how accessible the content will be.
-So how do we write great
+<p>We will first discuss the main goal, the skeleton, structure, and HTML, and then move on to tips that focus on the middle of the pyramid.
+When using a screen reader, the HTML is the biggest factor in determining the accessibility of the content.
+So how do we write legible HTML?</p>
-"legible" HTML.

 <h3>Great HTML</h3>